ppy/osu-wiki/wiki/Score/en.md

 Image | Name | Effect
 :---:|:---:|:---
-![300][o300] | 300 | A possible score one can get when tapping a hit circle precisely on time, completing a Slider and keeping the cursor over every tick, or completing a Spinner with the Spinner Metre full.
+![300][o300] | 300 | A possible score when tapping a hit circle precisely on time, completing a Slider and keeping the cursor over every tick, or completing a Spinner with the Spinner Metre full.
 A score of 300 appears in an blue score by default.
 Scoring nothing except 300s in a beatmap will award the player with the SS or SSH grade.
 ![Geki][o300g] | (激) Geki | A term from Ouendan, called Elite Beat! in EBA.
 Appears when playing the last element in a combo in which the player has scored only 300s.
 Getting a Geki will give a sizable boost to the Life Bar.
 By default, it is blue.
 ![100][o100] | 100 | A possible score one can get when tapping a Hit Object slightly late or early, completing a Slider and missing a number of ticks, or completing a Spinner with the Spinner Meter almost full.
 A score of 100 appears in a green score by default.
 When very skilled players test a beatmap and they get a lot of 100s, this may mean that the beatmap does not have correct timing.
 ![300 Katu][o300k] ![100 Katu][o100k] | (喝) Katu or Katsu | A term from Ouendan, called Beat! in EBA.
 Appears when playing the last element in a combo in which the player has scored at least one 100, but no 50s or misses.
 Getting a Katu will give a small boost to the Life Bar.
 By default, it is coloured green or blue depending on whether the Katu itself is a 100 or a 300.